redboltz/async_mqtt/tutorial/non_packet_based.md

 Most of async_mqtt APIs are [packet based](send_recv.md#packet-based-apis) so functionalities are automatically applied by simply set packets parameters and send/recv them.
 However, some of functionalities cannot be explained the packets.
 Such functionalities are implemented as non packet based APIs.
 Here are the list of non packet based APIs.
+The functions should be called before send/recv is called.

 endpoint member function | Effects
 ---|---